 Take on the stance a confident person would take, with your shoulders back and your chest out.
 Keep your back straight and your chin raised slightly.
 Not only will this make you look more confident, but you’ll feel more in control, too.

-6. Use your hands
+6. Show you’re confident by showing your hands

 There’s a reason why politicians often have their hands clasped together when making a public speech.
 If you’re feeling anxious, you’re much more likely to fiddle with your fingers, which signals to others that you’re not confident about what you’re saying.
 Clasping or steepling your fingers can stop this nervous habit.